benm4ckenzie/assignment-one/README.md

     - Both the catch-line and contact segments adjust accordingly with varying screen sizes.

 - Navbar
-    - The navigation bar is opaque to showcase the background of each section and remains fixed when scrolling through the entire webpage allowing easy access to each section.
+    - The navigation bar remains fixed when scrolling through the entire webpage allowing easy access to each section.
     - At smaller screen sizes the navigation bar collapses to a burger icon so as to not take up too much room on the screen.

 - Footer